8r14z/coding-interview-prep/companies/amzn/README.md

+# Process
 ## Phone Interview
 Phone interview: the same process is applied for all roles :) doesn't matter what kind of role u apply for...

-- leveling is done by Amazon :)
+- leveling is done by Amazon
 - no need to turn on camera
 - collaborative: solve with the engineer
 - 35-40m coding 20m 5 Q&A